OSACT-LREC/osact6-website/content/home/workshop-program.md

 - *(Lightning Talk)* **GHAD NLP at AdabEval2026: Transformer-Based Approach for Arabic Politeness and Pragmatic Category Classification**
   Ghada Alfattni and Ghader Kurdi

-- *(Lightning Talk)* **MOSKA-NLP at AdabEval 2026: Feature-Enriched Ensembling for Arabic Politeness Detection**
-  Nina A. Andriyanova-Almaamary

-- *(Lightning Talk)* **SHU at AdabEval 2026: Category-Aware Fine-Tuning of MARBERT for Arabic Politeness and Pragmatic Function Classification**
-  Alla Zwawi and Stephen Wu

 **QIAS 2026 — Islamic Inheritance Reasoning**

 - *(Overview)* **QIAS 2026: Overview of the Shared Task on Islamic Inheritance Reasoning**